 The most optimal dose is 6000mg daily, which should be divided into 3 doses of 2000mg each in pill form.
 Anything over this dosage may begin to present unwanted side effects.
 The preferred form for taking the supplement is through the root extract, although many people use the dried herbs and leaves today in tea form.
 Ashwagandha is recommended to take the pill supplements with meals, and if they are taken only once a day, they should be taken early in the morning along with breakfast.
 For sleep, the best dose to take is between 1 and 3 grams at a time.

 Long-term use of Ashwagandha is not particularly recommended nor is it discouraged.
-It does not show any general long-term advantages, but has mild negative effects.
-Long-term use of Ashwagandha might result to an overproduction of the thyroid hormone that is not beneficial for those with existing thyroid problems.
+It does not show any general long-term advantages but has mild negative effects.
+Long-term use of Ashwagandha might result in an overproduction of the thyroid hormone that is not beneficial for those with existing thyroid problems.

-Since it also contains a good amount of iron, long-term intake of Ashwagandha can also result to excess iron intake.
-In addition, excessive Ashwagandha in the system as a result of long-term use may result to an overactive immune system.
+Since it also contains a good amount of iron, long-term intake of Ashwagandha can also result in excess iron intake.
+In addition, excessive Ashwagandha in the system as a result of long-term use may result in an overactive immune system.
 This situation can possibly turn into rheumatoid arthritis or lupus.
 For sleep, Ashwagandha can be taken long term with no real side effects.

 The short-term use of Ashwagandha is generally recommended and safe.
 Its short-term use will yield the most desirable and positive results.
 Its effects in short-term use will be more beneficial than if it were to be used in longer terms.
-Ashwagandha for sleep is best if done in the short-term, though long term is still safe.
+Ashwagandha for sleep is best if done in the short-term, though the long-term is still safe.

 Ashwagandha has been used in the Eastern hemisphere for centuries for its herbal medicinal properties.
 It has also found its applications in the western world for many years as an acceptable and effective form of dietary supplement.
 It may be purchased in the USA legally in both powder or pill form.
 There are many companies that sell Ashwagandha, and many sell online.
 Some products are even classified as USDA certified organic.